ner0-m/curadon/README.md

 $\sqrt{2}n$, where $n$ is the size of the image.
 You can find the code to run the benchmarks in the `benchmark` folder.

+## Roadmap

+I got much valuable feedback at the CT Meeting 2024 conference.
+Where I was fortunate enough to showcase my work.
+With this feedback in mind, as of August 2024, my next steps will focus on building further improving the 2D projection.
+The features I'll work on next (in no particular order):

+- [x] Loose restrictions on trajectory
+- [x] Construct geometry from ASTRA-like vector notation
+- [ ] Support batch operations
+- [ ] Support curved detector
+- [ ] Matched operators and builtin cosine weights (similar to FDK weights)

+Then I will play catch up with the 3D projectors, and make them more similar to the 2D projectors, including support for projection matrices.

+In the mean time, I will work on examples that showcase the different features of curadon.
+If you have any thoughts or feature requests, please open an issue.
+I'm happy to discuss it!

 ## How to use the library

 Check the example folder to see how the library works.
 There you will find